prisms-center/CASMcode_docs/_formats/casm/clex/Configuration.md

   Each row corresponds to a site (in the same order as the [`occ`](#occ) values), and contains the site DoF value as a vector in the [standard basis].

-  **Note:** Whether or not a user-specified basis is given in the prim, `local_dofs` values are always written to JSON using the standard basis.
+  **Note:** Whether or not a user-specified basis is given in the [prim], `local_dofs` values are always written to JSON using the standard basis.
 When reading a Configuration from JSON, CASM transforms values from the standard basis into the user-specified basis for internal use.
   {: .notice--info}

   Example: Displacement values in the standard basis, $[d_x, d_y, d_z]$, for a configuration with 4 sites